The combination of two remarkable hunting breeds, the German Pointeraner has a lot many impressive qualities.

 Regardless of whether you’re a single individual living on your own or have a large family with kids running around the house, the German Pointeraner will fit right into your life.

-It will protect your kids, your house, your family, and will ensure that you are satisfied at all times, even if it means simply resting its head on your lap or on your feet.
+It will protect your kids, your house, your family, and will ensure that you are satisfied at all times, even if it means simply resting its head on your lap or your feet.

 In short, the German Pointeraner is good at retrieving and it is great at hunting, meaning you would find a trusty, furry mate on all your hunting journeys and other activities.